 #3 Supports self-expression

 Another reason to dance is that it offers a new way for your child to express themselves and their emotions.
-Improvisation and choreography are particularly accessible ways for them to explore new modes of communication. 🤩
+Improvisation and choreography are a particularly accessible ways for them to explore new modes of communication. 🤩

 #4 Encourages self-mastery